kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Defects in Materials.md

 - $T$ is temperature
 - $dS_{vac}$ is the change in entropy per vacancy formation

-If $dG_{vac}$ is positive, vacancies will not form spontaneously; however, if it's negative, it will form spontaneously.
-So, a higher $dS$ term will create a more spontaneous process.
+If $dG_{vac}$ is positive, vacancies will not form spontaneously; however, if it's negative, they will form spontaneously.
+Thus, a higher $dS_{vac}$ term will create a more spontaneous process.

 ![](../../media/excalidraw/excalidraw-2024-11-12-09.48.15.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](../../media/excalidraw/excalidraw-2024-11-12-09.48.15.excalidraw.md)%%

-The **Arrhenius Equation** gives the probability for an atom to do some process that has a potential energy barrier (very handwavy).
+The **Arrhenius Equation** gives the probability for an atom to undergo a process that has a potential energy barrier (very handwavy).

 Roughly:

 $$p \propto e^{-\frac{∆E}{k_bT}}$$
 where:
-- $p$ is probability of creating a vacancy
+- $p$ is the probability of creating a vacancy
 - $∆H$ is the enthalpy required to break a bond
-- $k_b$ is Boltzmann constant
+- $k_b$ is the Boltzmann constant
 - $T$ is the temperature

 If you know the probability of a vacancy existing, and the number of lattice sites, you can *predict the concentration of vacancies in a material.*